MicrosoftDocs/cpp-docs/docs/standard-library/basic-istream-class.md

 This unformatted input function extracts up to *`count`* elements from the input stream and stores them in the array *`str`*.

-This function does not wait for input.
+This function doesn't wait for input.
 It reads whatever data is available.

 ### Example